getify/Functional-Light-JS/apB.md

 // Our humble team's egos: 41 39
 ```

-Reviewing the usage of `ap(..)` from earlier, we can explain how this code works.
+Recalling the usage of `ap(..)` from earlier, we can now explain how this code works.

 Since `teamMembers(..)` is curried, the `bob.map(..)` call passes in the `bob` ego level (`41`), and creates a monad instance with the remaining function wrapped up.
 Calling `ap(alice)` on *that* monad calls `alice.map(..)` and passes to it the function from the monad.
 The effect is that both the `bob` and `alice` monad's numeric values have been provided to `teamMembers(..)` function, printing out the message as shown.